-The final international break of 2023 is likely to feature the playoff qualifiers for the Euros as well as international friendlies for multiple confederations.
+The final international break of 2023 features the final play-off qualifiers for the Euros and international friendlies for multiple confederations.

 March 18-26, 2024

-The first international break for 2024 is likely to feature the final opportunities for UEFA countries to fine-tune their squads before the 2024 Euros.
+The first international break for 2024 will likely feature the final opportunities for UEFA countries to fine-tune their squads before the 2024 Euros.

-For the rest of the world, the international break takes place from 03 June to 11 June with two match dates.
-For Europe, this is time for Euro 2024 set to take place in Germany from 14 June to 14 July.
+For the rest of the world, the international break takes place from June 3-11 with two match dates.
+In Europe, the Euro 2024 tournament will take place in Germany.

 The first international break of the 2024/25 season kicks off in the first week of September.
 Expect the build-up to the 2026 World Cup, due to take place in North America, to start here.